Third Time's a Charm

 It has been a long day today.
 People say history is made today.

-The Democrats suffered a landslide electoral vote in the US election (votes are still counting).
-They are expected to lost control over both the senate and the house.
-Additionally they are all but certain to lost Whitehouse.
+The Democrats suffered a landslide electoral defeat in the US election (votes are still counting).
+They lost control over both chambers of the congress and the White House.
+Additionally, they are all but certain to lose the popular vote, the first time since Obama.
 Donald Trump defied all odds, succeeded in his third thrust to presidency.
 People did say third time’s a charm.

 Life in the US as international student